Sphereon-Opensource/PEX/README.md

 ```

-### IPresentation creation (non verifiable)
+### Presentation creation (non verifiable)

-To create a IPresentation without IProof (for Proofs, see Verifiable IPresentation below) you have to pass in the
+To create a Presentation without IProof (for Proofs, see Verifiable Presentation below) you have to pass in the
 IPresentation Definition, selected Verifiable Credentials and an optional holder (DID).
 The result will be a Verifiable
 IPresentation, without proofs, so actually a IPresentation.
 It also contains the presentation submission data that the
 verifier can use.